-This trope covers any scenario where a character is: a celebrity, a Super Hero with a Secret Identity, a magical, non-human creature, or something to that effect.
-Said character gets mistaken as someone posing as (or performing something created by)himself, and furthermore, criticized or laughed at for his lame impersonation and costume.
+This trope is when a celebrity, Super Hero with a Secret Identity, a magical, non-human creature, etc. is mistaken for an impersonation of themselves, and furthermore, criticized or laughed at for their lame "costume".

 Picture this: Elvis really is Not Quite Dead after all.
 He decides to surprise the world by showing up at one of those Elvis-impersonator conventions in full iconic Elvis regalia.
 What does he hear when he shows up?
 His outfit is the poorest recreation anyone has ever seen, his accent sounds totally fake, his hair style is all wrong, and he's much too tall.
 Nice try, newbie, but you would never pass as the real Elvis.